Marketing Plan 101: A Comprehensive Guide

 Here you should look at the factors that affect your consumers’ purchasing power and spending patterns.
 What is the economic environment that you are operating in (which can be geographic or sectoral)?
 Is it a growth, recovery or recession?
 Provide reference on the facts or data you provide.

 What are the social and demographic trends?
-What are your consumers’ behaviours?
+What are your consumers’ behaviors?
 How does your market decide on their spending habits that are related to your business?
-Are there rising concerns in society that can affect your business or the industry where you are operating?
+Are there rising concerns in the society that can affect your business or the industry where you are operating?

 The technological environment changes rapidly.
 You need to make sure that you are aware of trends in your industry and other industries could affect your business.
 New technologies create new markets and can influence your consumers and competitors.
 What technological advancements are there in the industry you are operating?